bombkiml/beech-api/README.md

   ``Beech API`` is a Node.js framework it's help you with very easy create API project under [Node.js](https://nodejs.org)
 #
 ### Why Beech API ?
-  ``Beech API`` is a Very easy for using, very feather framework, easy to installation, easy to implementation, and high security
+  ``Beech API`` is a Very easy for using, very feather framework, easy to installation, easy to implementation, and high security.
 #
 ### Powered by Node.js & Express.js
   ![N|Solid](https://i.ibb.co/CQqYZkK/node-epressjs.jpg)